-Is a war between an incumbent power and a rising power inevitable?
+Is a war between an established power and a rising power inevitable?
 A war between the Mainland and the U.S. cannot be good news for Taiwan.
 Taiwan is in the best situation if Mainland and U.S. relations are good.
 Taiwan is actually worse off if relations between the Mainland and the U.S. turn sour.
 Can the Mainland and the U.S. manage their potential conflict and maintain good relations despite differences?
 Taiwan should avoid taking sides or being used as a pawn in big-power games.
-Some in the U.S. are not yet willing or ready to accept the possibility that economically the Mainland will be number one some day.
+Some in the U.S. are not yet willing or ready to accept the possibility that in terms of aggregate GDP the Mainland will be Number One some day.
 However, Mainland economic growth is unlikely to be stopped.
 If it ever stops, it is due to internal, rather than external factors.
 A war between the Mainland and the U.S. will be unthinkably devastating, with huge spillover negative effects.
-The U.S. will win, but there will be no real winners, only losers.
+The U.S. will probably win if a war breaks out today, but there will be no real winners, only losers.

 However, whether the Mainland and the U.S. will be friends or foes in the future depends on mutual long-term expectations, which can be self-fulfilling.
 If both sides expect to be ultimately friends, and act accordingly, they will be friends.
 If both sides expect to be foes, and act accordingly, they will be foes.
 Thus, it is the responsibility of leaders on both sides to manage carefully the mutual expectations.
 The truth is that the degree of mutual economic interdependence between the Mainland and the U.S. is already very high.
 ZTE, among the top five cell phone manufacturers in the world, relies on the U.S. for more than 30 percent of its critical components.
 The closure of ZTE will hurt both Mainland and U.S. enterprises and workers.
-Apple not only assembles its iPhones on the Mainland, but sells one-quarter of its iPhones on the Mainland, which accounts for a significant proportion of its profits.
+Apple not only assembles its iPhones on the Mainland, but sells one-quarter of its iPhones on the Mainland as well, which accounts for a significant proportion of its profits.